physicell-training/user-guide/README.md

-# user-manual
-PhysiCell User Manual
+# PhysiCell User Manual
+This is the home of the future user manual for PhysiCell.

+## Brief overview

+## Contents

+## Training materials